-Let’s have a closer look at differences between MP4 and MKV formats.
+Let’s have a closer look at the differences between MP4 and MKV formats.

 MP4 (MPEG-4 Part 14) is a container format used for storing video and audio streams.
-Low quality loss combined with high compression levels, as well as its compatibility with almost all default media players, make MP4 format one of the most widespread formats on the internet.
+Low loss of quality combined with high compression levels, as well as its compatibility with almost all default media players, makes the MP4 format one of the most widely used formats on the Internet.
 You can play MP4 files with any default media player.

 MKV (Matroska Multimedia Container) is a free, open-standard video container format.
-MKV files are able to contain an unlimited number of video, audio, and subtitle tracks in one file.
+MKV files can contain an unlimited number of video, audio, and subtitle tracks in one file.
 That’s why this format is widely used for storing multimedia content such as movies and TV shows.
 Using this format, you can watch your favorite movies with any combination of audio tracks and subtitles.
-It’s less universal than MP4 because you need to install a special media player to open MKV files, and you can’t open such files on iPhones.
+It’s less universal than MP4 because you need to install a special media player to open MKV files, and you can’t open these files on iPhones.

 |Device and OS compatibility||Compatible with almost all devices and operating systems||Some TVs, media players, and mobile devices.
 Windows PC (with a special codec installed), no native support in macOS|

-To sum up, if you want to watch a movie with audio track in your target language and English subtitles on a Windows PC, MKV is your best choice.
-In most other cases MP4 is much more convenient.
+To sum up, if you want to watch a movie with the audio track in your target language and English subtitles on a Windows PC, MKV is your best choice.
+In most other cases, MP4 is much more convenient.